BJP indulges in conspiracy, riots when elections are near: Shivpal Yadav | Politics

 - India

-Samajwadi Party leader Shivpal Yadav on Wednesday targeted the BJP over violence in Haryana and Manipur and said whenever elections are near, the party "indulges in conspiracy and gets riots done".
+Samajwadi Party leader Shivpal Yadav on Wednesday targeted the BJP over violence in Haryana and Manipur and said whenever elections are near, the saffron party ''indulges in conspiracy and gets riots done''.

+While replying to a question regarding the recent violence in the two states, Yadav said, ''BJP members only do politics of appeasement.
+Whenever elections come near, they make conspiracy and get riots done.''
+The country will witness Parliamentary v elections early next year.

+At least six people, including two home guards and a cleric, were killed in the communal violence in Haryana on July 31 while 116 have been arrested.
+The northeastern state of Manipur has witnessed repeated inter-ethnic clashes primarily between two local ethnic communities, the Meitei and Kuki.

 In the 2019 elections, SP had contested Lok Sabha polls in alliance with the BSP and won only 5 seats while BSP bagged 10 seats.

-Attacking SBSP chief Om Prakash Rajbhar, whose party recently became part of NDA, Yadav said, ''Even people of his community have lost faith in him.'' ''His words have no meaning.
+Attacking Suheldev Bahujan Samaj Party (SBSP) chief Om Prakash Rajbhar, whose party recently became part of NDA, Yadav said, ''Even people of his community have lost faith in him.'' ''His words have no meaning.
 He can say anything to anyone.
 You all have heard what he used to say about the Prime Minister and Chief Minister during assembly polls,'' he said.

+SBSP contested the 2022 assembly polls in UP in alliance with the Samajwadi Party.

+Addressing a press conference at a private hotel in the Fefna area, Shivpal said, ''BJP people don't believe in the court, constitution and democracy.
+They can't wait for the court verdict (in the Gyanvapi case) and are making statements.''
+He apparently referred to Chief Minister Yogi Adityanath's recent assertions asking the Muslim community to come forward to admit that "a historic mistake" had happened at the site (Varanasi), and propose a "solution".

 On being asked whether he will go to Ayodhya darshan, Yadav said, ''Once the construction completes, I will surely go there for darshan.''